-The Power of the Force figures were produced in 1985 after all the movies had been released and Star Wars Figures were general in a decline at retail.
+By the time The Power of the Force Star Wars action figures were produced in 1985 all the movies had been released and Star Wars Figures were general in a decline at retail.

-This line also included 22 re-issues with their original product numbers and collectors coins making a complete run of 37 Power of the Force figures.
+This line also included 22 re-issues,with their original product numbers, and collectors coins making a complete run of 37 Power of the Force figures.

-The AT-AT Driver and Nikto figures were only released outside the USA and came with coins from the other figures so there were only 35 different coins NOT 37!
+Also the AT-AT Driver and Nikto figures from this line were only released outside the USA and came with coins from the other figures so there were only 35 different coins NOT 37!

-The rarest figure is this line, and one of the rarest of all the Star Wars figures was the Yak Face which only available in Canada and Europe.
-He was also released later on a Tri-Logo card.
+The rarest figure is this line, and one of the rarest of all the Star Wars figures was the Yak Face which was only available in Canada and Europe.
+The Yak Face figure was also released later on a Tri-Logo card.